breandan/kotlingrad/README.md

 ![](samples/src/main/resources/comparison.svg)

-Above, we [compare numerical errors](samples/src/main/kotlin/edu/umontreal/kotlingrad/samples/ADSDComparison.kt) for three types of computational differentiation: (1) finite precision automatic differentiation (AD), (2) finite precision symbolic differentiation (SD) and (3) finite precision finite differences (FD) against infinite precision symbolic differentiation (IP).
+Above, we [compare numerical errors](samples/src/main/kotlin/edu/umontreal/kotlingrad/samples/ADSDComparison.kt) for three types of computational differentiation against infinite precision symbolic differentiation (IP):

+1. Finite precision automatic differentiation (AD)
+2. Finite precision symbolic differentiation (SD)
+3. Finite precision finite differences (FD)

 AD and SD both exhibit relative errors (i.e. with respect to each other) several orders of magnitude lower than their absolute errors (i.e. with respect to IP), which roughly agree to within numerical precision.
 As expected, FD exhibits numerical error significantly higher than AD and SD due to the inaccuracy of floating point division.

 There are many other ways to independently verify the numerical gradient, such as [dual numbers](https://en.wikipedia.org/wiki/Dual_number#Differentiation) or the [complex step derivative](https://timvieira.github.io/blog/post/2014/08/07/complex-step-derivative/).
 Another method is to compare the numerical output against a well-known implementation, such as [TensorFlow](https://github.com/JetBrains/kotlin-native/tree/master/samples/tensorflow).
 We plan to conduct a more thorough comparison of numerical accuracy and performance.